TRSTN4/br4nch/docs/functions/display/display.assist.md

 > ˑˑˑˑˑˑ╚═ 2.2.1: The Walking Dead
 > ```
 >
-> To print an assist for multiple branches in the same function call, you can use a list for the ˑbranchˑ argument.
+> To print an assist for multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.display.assist(branch=["Stream", "MyBranch"])